WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### enterPrivateZone()
 <details><summary>Use this API to stop collecting potentially sensitive data.</summary>

-The following data is not collected when the app enters a private zone:
+This data is not collected when the app enters a private zone:
 - Screenshots
-- Location information including GPS and IP addresses
+- Location information, including GPS and IP addresses.
-- Values in any text entry fields
+- Values in any text-entry fields.

 The SDK is enabled by default.
 You need to call this API only if you called disableSDK earlier.